eitaneitan7/portfolio/README.md

 ## Usage

 Feel free to explore the projects and the code behind them.
-The website is structured to highlight my proficiency in React, Node.js, Express, MongoDB, and various other tools and technologies.
+The website is structured to highlight my proficiency in React, and various other tools and technologies.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Contact